modularml/mojo/Mojo/docs/site/nightly-changelog.md

   `.mojoc` files instead.

 ## Fixed

+- Destroying an [`OwnedDLHandle`](/docs/std/ffi/OwnedDLHandle/) that holds a null handle no longer crashes the process. `close()` called `dlclose()` unconditionally, and `dlclose(NULL)` segfaults on glibc.
+A null handle is reachable through the normal API: an internal library lookup that cannot find its library hands back an uninitialized handle, so the crash landed at the end of the handle's scope rather than at the failed load.

 - `unsafe_uninit_move_n()` and `unsafe_uninit_copy_n()` with `overlapping=True`
   now handle an overlap in either direction when `T` is not trivially movable